Villa Wedding in St. Thomas

 But the easy answer is to hang your dress in the bathroom while you take a shower.
 The steam/humidity in the bathroom will work out any wrinkles.
 Taadaa!

-12. You Don’t Have to Get Married on a Beachst thomas wedding couple
+12. You Don’t Have to Get Married on a Beach

 Call me Captain Obvious, but you don’t have to get married at a beach.